In the workplace, behavior matters more than words

-There’s often a gap between the ideal state organizations communicate and their reality.
-And this lack of transparency is what feeds unwritten rules.
+There’s often a gap between the ideal state that organizations communicate and their reality.
+This lack of transparency is what feeds unwritten rules.

 Steve Simpson, the author of Cracking the Corporate Culture Code, explains how research in Australia and New Zealand has shown a dangerous gap between the desired culture and the actual operating one.

-When managers’ behaviors are different from their words, employees become cynical about the organization’ mission and values, the author states.
+When managers’ behaviors are different from their words, employees become cynical about the organization’s mission and values, the author states.

 Many senior managers speak about wanting a culture that encourages innovation, collaboration, open communication, and teamwork, but their behaviors are promoting mediocrity, fear, politics, and individualism.

 Here are some examples I’ve seen in both large corporations and fast-growth startups.
 Use them to reflect on how your organization talks and behaves.

 Sound familiar?
 Which behaviors are promoting unspoken rules?
 Why?

 I’m not telling you to lower your organization’s ambition, but when a company’s visions and goals are disconnected from reality, they fuel skepticism.